Sustainable Living Tips

 Part of being a Hokie means trying to reduce your impact on our local community and the planet.

-Your environmental impact is determined by your everyday life choices, and Housing and Residence Life wants to help you live more sustainably!
+Your environmental impact is determined by your everyday life choices, and Housing Services wants to help you live more sustainably!
 Below are some easy tips for going green while you are an on-campus resident.

 - SHINE BRIGHT: LED lightbulbs use 75% less energy and can last up to 25 times longer than incandescent lightbulbs*.
 Make the energy and finically smart choice, and choose LEDs for your lamps.